 Government Sector: Banks of Government Sector or Public Sector Banks hire Probationary Officers to manage the banking tasks.
 These POs are responsible for planning, marketing, budgeting and loan processing.
 The functional role of Probationary Officers remains the same in both public and private sector banks.
 The difference lies in the amount of security and benefits assured by these banks.
 Work tenure can also be a point of differentiation between the two sectors.
 Probationary Officers hired by Government Banks are for fixed time period be it on a contractual or regular basis.
 A breach in security in a government-owned bank might lead to cancellation of work permit and legal punishment as per the requirement of the case.
 Pension benefits are also enjoyed by the Probationary Officers of Public Sector Banks.

 Private Sector: A Probationary Officer of Private Sector Bank functions in a similar way as the PO of a Public Sector Bank.
 He/she gets appointed to handle loan approval and processing, handling cheques, issuing passbooks, managing investments, marketing and budgeting.
 The amount of risk involved is comparatively low to that of a Government Bank.
 If a Probationary Officer is found guilty then there are probabilities that the punishment may be nominal.
 Pension benefits, on the other hand, may or may not be provided to the bankers of the Private Sector.
 This depends on the policies designated by the Private Bank which may vary from one bank to another.
-Other benefits like accommodation charges, traveling allowance, medical claims, number of leaves, etc. are also given to the Probationary Officer leniently in both private and public sector banks.
+Other benefits like accommodation charges, travelling allowance, medical claims, number of leaves, etc. are also given to the Probationary Officer leniently in both private and public sector banks.

+A Probationary Officer comes across a number of responsibilities in her/ his career.
 There are a number of top recruiting companies for Probationary Officers in India.
 These companies hire candidates based on their entrance exam score, past performances and experience (if applicable).
 Some banks/companies may involve an internal selection process for the purpose of hiring the best candidates.
 These companies give candidates the best of the work role depending upon the companies’ requirement and candidate's performance.
 Candidates, on the other hand, must select the best bank as per their choice and interest and strive hard for acquiring a seat in that bank.
 Candidates can go through the list of few top recruiting companies for better opportunities.
 PO aspirants must also know that the list of these companies includes both banks and private setups.
 The list comprises of the following:

 Starting Salary per annum (in INR)